-Setting up the Available in Library Collection limiter for Serial Solutions & SFX Customers A key feature of EBSCO Discovery Service (EDS) is the ability to limit search results to items available in your library via the Available in Library Collection limiter (AiLC) and items your library holds in Full Text.
+Setting up the Available in Library Collection limiter for Serials Solutions & SFX Customers A key feature of EBSCO Discovery Service (EDS) is the ability to limit search results to items available in your library via the Available in Library Collection limiter (AiLC) and items your library holds in Full Text.
 When enabled, the limiters allow users to their limit search results to records with full text available online (via EBSCOhost full text databases, as well as e-journals, institutional repositories, data partners, etc.) and/or content physically available in your library.

 This limiter is driven by a local collection added to your EDS profile and mapped to your link resolver.
 A local collection is a group of titles defined by you, as held locally by your library.
 When a local collection is set up in EBSCOadmin, a file is created that describes the collection and tells EBSCO which titles are included in your collection.
 The local collection is then assigned to the EDS profile, and a CustomLink is created in EBSCOadmin so when a user searches EDS, with the limiter selected, the results are focused to include only titles you have defined as belonging to your collection.
 This local collection in your EDS profile is built from a knowledge base of your items.
-This document describes the process of exporting your holdings from your third-party knowledge base provider (SFX, Serial Solutions, etc.) in order to create a local collection in EBSCOhost.
+This document describes the process of exporting your holdings from your third-party knowledge base provider (SFX, Serials Solutions, etc.) in order to create a local collection in EBSCOhost.

 Creating your knowledge base file